 Roland RD-64 Review

 There is a unique problem facing the digital piano market.
 If you are looking for a digital piano that has fully-weighted hammer action keys then you have to sacrifice portability.
 This is because such keys are mostly found on full 88-key versions.
 This makes it difficult to transport especially if you are a gigging musician who has to travel a lot.
 Roland has come out with an answer to this conundrum in the form of the RD-64.
 It is a compact 64-key digital piano that features a true piano style fully-weighted hammer-action keybed.
 On paper, it looks like the perfect solution for an active musician who wants to travel light.
-In this review of the Roland RD-64 we will take a closer look at how it fared in the real world.
+In this review of the Roland RD-64 we will have a closer look at how it fared in the real world.

 The first thought you would get on seeing the Roland Rd-64 is that it is a nice throwback to the vintage keyboards of the 80s and the 90s.
 It beautifully incorporates that classic look.
 The keys also look more authentic and this is down to a special ivory-like material used to make the keys.
 This look, however, is not for everyone.
 You will either like it or hate it.
 Some might find this look charming while others will find it dated.
 How you feel will depend upon your visual taste and we will leave the aesthetics to you.